ganeshggaikwad/Raspberrypi-GSM-PPP-Connectivity/README.md

     cd /etc/ppp/peers/
     sudo nano rnet

-Copy the content of rnet file in this open file and replace YOUR_NETWORK_APN with your APN you got from google.
+Copy the content of rnet file [from this repo] in this open file and replace YOUR_NETWORK_APN with your APN you got from google.
 Well now everything is setup now we need to create the PPP connection by executing last command.

     sudo pon rnet